Ben Laws 'Cruck frame' House

 We build large pole barns for agricultural or educational use.
 An attractive, natural and craftsman made space as an alternative to the ubiquitous steel frame barn.
 We built this barn using large dimension Larch and Chestnut trees used in the round.
 Unlike the conventional pole barn we sit the posts on pad stones rather burying them in the ground which means the posts won’t rot.
 The frames of this barn is shingles but our other pole barns can support mono-pitch roofs.
 Our pole barns can be timber clad and have the option of a tin or shingle roof.
 If you’d like to talk to us about building a Pole Barn get in touch.

-Brixham Cofe School
+Brixham Cofe School, Forest School

 We built this roundhouse as an outdoor classroom for the school's forest school sessions.
 They keep the sides open to the elements and for natural light.